Thisura98/ffmpeg-shortcuts/README.md

 #### ffmp4

 Compresses MP4 videos using its filename and quality parameters.
 The output file is always "filename_c.mp4".
+Quality parameter is between 0 and 51, where 51 is most compression.

 ```
 ffmp4 my_video.mp4 20